BridgerB/commacopy/README.md

 * twitter links
 * google analytics
 * fix load time of main comma background
-* fix timing of internal camera video
+* fix text timing of internal camera video
 * featured articles overflows
 * email on bottom of page does not have submit button
-* top nav bar does not follow scroll
+* top nav bar does not scroll with page
 * likely many more